The Western Union (NYSE:WU) Releases FY 2021 Earnings Guidance

-The Western Union (NYSE:WU) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+The Western Union (NYSE:WU) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $2.000-$2.100 for the period, compared to the Thomson Reuters consensus estimate of $2.060.
 The company issued revenue guidance of -.

-The Western Union (NYSE:WU) last issued its quarterly earnings data on Tuesday, August 3rd.
-The credit services provider reported $0.48 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.47 by $0.01.
-The Western Union had a return on equity of 424.46% and a net margin of 16.10%.
-The business had revenue of $1.29 billion for the quarter, compared to the consensus estimate of $1.25 billion.
-During the same period in the prior year, the business earned $0.41 earnings per share.
-The business’s revenue was up 15.7% on a year-over-year basis.
-Equities research analysts anticipate that The Western Union will post 2.08 EPS for the current fiscal year.

-Separately, Morgan Stanley upped their price objective on The Western Union from $20.00 to $21.00 and gave the company an underweight rating in a research report on Wednesday, May 5th.
-Three analysts have rated the stock with a sell rating, four have assigned a hold rating and two have given a buy rating to the company’s stock.
-The company currently has a consensus rating of Hold and an average price target of $23.83.
+Separately, Morgan Stanley raised their price target on shares of The Western Union from $20.00 to $21.00 and gave the company an underweight rating in a research report on Wednesday, May 5th.
+Three analysts have rated the stock with a sell rating, four have assigned a hold rating and two have assigned a buy rating to the company’s stock.
+The company currently has a consensus rating of Hold and a consensus price target of $23.83.

 The Western Union Co is a holding company, which engages in the provision of money transfer and payment services.
 It operates through the following segments: Consumer-to-Consumer; Business Solutions; and Other.
 The Consumer-to-Consumer segment facilitates money transfers between two consumers.
 The Business Solutions segment offers payment and foreign exchange solutions, cross-border, cross-currency transactions, for small and medium size enterprises and other organizations and individuals.